 Clinton was the U.S. Senator from New York from 2000 to 2008.
 She served on many Congressional committees.
 These included Armed Services, Budget, and Aging committees.
 Clinton served the Commission on Security and Cooperation in Europe.
 She worked across party lines to expand economic opportunity and access to health care.

 After 9/11, Clinton supported funding to rebuild New York.
 That included addressing the health concerns of the first responders at Ground Zero.
 She fought for better healthcare and benefits for wounded service members.
 That included veterans and the National Guard and Reserves.

 In 1995, she helped create the Department of Justice's Office on Violence Against Women.
-In 1997, she supported the passage of the State Children's Health Insurance Program (SCHIP).
-It expanded health insurance for children in lower-income families.
+In 1997, she supported the passage of the State Children's Health Insurance Program.
+SCHIP expanded health insurance for children in lower-income families.
 She helped pass the Adoption and Safe Families Act.
-It made it easier to remove children from abusive situations.
-(Sources: White House.gov, Hillary Clinton.
-NPR, Hillary Clinton.
-U.S. Department of State, Hillary Clinton.)
+ASFA made it easier to remove children from abusive situations.

 Clinton's Early Career

-Secretary Clinton has a B.A. from Wellesley College (1969) and J.D. from Yale Law School (1973).
+Secretary Clinton graduated with a B.A. from Wellesley College in 1969 and a J.D. from Yale Law School in 1973.
 She was an assistant professor at the University of Arkansas School of Law and worked for the Rose Law firm.
 In 1977, President Carter appointed her to chair the Legal Services Corporation board.

-She was First Lady of the State of Arkansas from 1979-1981 and 1983-1992.
+She was First Lady of the State of Arkansas from 1979 to 1981 and from 1983 to 1992.
 During that time, she chaired the Arkansas Education Standards Committee.
 She also co-founded the Arkansas Advocates for Children and Families.
 Clinton served on the boards of the Arkansas Children's Hospital and the Children's Defense Fund.